AmanGupta1542/fastapi-project-2/README.md

 for mail connection :- pip install fastapi-mail

-column role is (0 for user, 1 for admin) column isActive is (1 for active , 0 for in-active)
+column role is (1 for admin, 2 for user) column isActive is (1 for active , 0 for in-active)